RIKIKU/UT99-Tools/README.md

 1. The master server address and port number are responding to connections.
 2. The list of IP addresses is retrievable and your game server's IP address is on that list.

+## Find-UtLanServers

+Find one or many UT Servers on a LAN.
+Mimics the client by broadcasting UDP packets on ports 8777-8786 and waiting for responses.

+## Invoke-UtServerQuery
+Query a server to get infomation like, server name, map name, number of players, etc.

 # Contributing
 Please feel free to help out by either creating issues, or solving them.

 # Kudos
-Documentation and Code on Unreal can be found here: https://www.etc.cmu.edu/projects/coyote210/Docs/undox/IpServer.UdpServerUplink.html#L22
+Documentation and Code on Unreal Tournament can be found here: https://www.etc.cmu.edu/projects/coyote210/Docs/undox/IpServer.UdpServerUplink.html#L22